LepistaBioinformatics/mycelium-docs/docs/config.md

 server.
 An example file can be found in the [`config.example.yaml`](./examples/config.example.yaml) file.

+In the next sections, we will describe the configurations options used to start the API Gateway.

+## 1. Vault Configurations (`vault`): Highly recommended for production environments

+If users opt to use the Vault server to store the secrets, they should configure the following options:

+- **`url`**: The URL of the Vault server.
+Should include the protocol, hostname, and port number if necessary.
+- **`versionWithNamespace`**: The API version used to interact with the Vault server.
+Example: `v1/kv`.
+- **`token`**: The token used to authenticate with the Vault server.
+For obvious reasons, this configuration should be performed using direct definition in the YAML file (development) or environment variables (production).

 > **🔒 KEEP SAFE**
 >
 > Mycelium provides three different ways to configure the execution environment: